holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/01_search_space_battleship/lesson_plan.md

 In this kickoff lesson, students are exposed to the concept of "search space".
 First they learn the requisite vocabulary and then they start to apply it to common problems (like baking a cake or running a race).
-Finally, we start to talk about "search techniques" by playing Search Space Battleship and discuss what they learned.
+Finally, we start to talk about "search techniques" by playing "Search Space Battleship" and discuss what they learned.

-This lesson and the two that follow (on the Turing Test) form the basis of the class: technical mixed with philosophical.
+This lesson and the two that follow (on the Turing test) show the flow of the
+class: technical mixed with philosophical.

 ### Setup